Kevin Harrang –

 Marty is a Founding Director of MetaJure, Inc., a legal technology company.
 Marty practiced for 25 years with the law firm of Preston Gates & Ellis (now KL Gates), retiring from Preston in December of 2006.
 While at Preston, Marty founded the firm’s Intellectual Property Practice Group.
 Marty’s practice emphasized information technology, software and computer law, and international commercial transactions.
 While in private practice, Marty advised a variety of companies and organizations including Microsoft (for 25 years), Amazon, Valve, Corbis, WRQ, NASDAQ, Medifor, Teledesic, the Business Software Alliance and Aldus (prior to its merger with Adobe).

-Marty is included in The Best Lawyers in America, International Who’s Who of E-Commerce Lawyers and Washington Law & Politics Super Lawyers.
+Marty is currently serving as a special advisor to the ABA’s Commission on the Future of Legal Services.
+He is included in The Best Lawyers in America, International Who’s Who of E-Commerce Lawyers and Washington Law & Politics Super Lawyers.
 Marty is also the recipient of the 2007 Sharon Nelson Leadership Award from the Shidler Center for Law, Commerce and Technology at the University of Washington.

-Marty is a longtime board member and former Chair of the Technology Alliance, and is a former board member of the Washington State K-20 Network and of Attenex Corporation, an e-discovery software company he co-founded in 1999, which was acquired by FTI Consulting in 2007.
-Marty was the Chair of Washington State Governor Gary Locke’s Digital Education Task Force and the Chair of the Washington Digital Learning Commons, the nonprofit education organization created as a result of the recommendations of Governor Locke’s Task Force.
+Marty is a longtime board member and former Chair of the Technology Alliance, and a former board member of the Washington State K-20 Network and of Attenex Corporation, an e-discovery software company he co-founded in 1999, which was acquired by FTI Consulting in 2007.
+He chaired Washington State Governor Gary Locke’s Digital Education Task Force and the Washington Digital Learning Commons, the nonprofit education organization created as a result of the recommendations of Governor Locke’s Task Force.